-The RN-BSN/MSN degree program is designed for RN graduates of associate degree programs of nursing and RN diploma schools of nursing who want to conserve time and money in pursuing either a BSN degree or an MSN degree program, or both.
+The RN-BSN/MSN degree program is designed for RN graduates of associate degree and diploma programs of nursing who want to conserve time and money in pursuing either a BSN degree or a Master of Science in Nursing (MSN) degree or both.
 RNs may enroll and complete the BSN degree only, or may enroll and complete the BSN degree and continue on for the MSN degree.
 The BSN degree will be awarded on completion of all degree requirements for RNs pursuing the RN-BSN/MSN degree as well as for those pursuing the BSN degree only.
 Three graduate courses (9 credits) that are used toward MSN degree requirements are included in BSN degree requirements without additional tuition charge.
 These BSN degree graduates then complete only nine additional courses (27 credits) for the MSN degree.
 RNs with a previously completed BSN degree may enroll to complete the 36 credit MSN degree program.
 All graduates of the MSN degree program will receive a Nurse Educator Certificate on degree completion in addition to the diploma.
+RNs with an MSN degree in another area of specialty may enroll to complete the post-master's Nurse Educator Certificate program.